alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-24-parents-belong-to-rafidah.md

 ---
 layout: post
-title: "Ruling on parents belong to the Rafidah (a Shiitic group)"
+title: Ruling on parents belong to the Rafidah (a Shiitic group)
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 28/260"
+source: Majmu' Fatawa wa Maqalat 28/260
-category: [sects]
+category:
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
-hijri: "Dhul-Hijjah 3, 1441"
+hijri: '1441-12-03'
 lang: en
 translation: false
-summary: "He should call them to Allah and advise them.
-Yet, If he realizes that they are adhering to that which is false, he should disown them, but at the same time fear Allah in dealing with them."
+summary: He should call them to Allah and advise them.
+Yet, If he realizes that they are adhering to that which is false, he should disown them, but at the same time fear Allah in dealing with them.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: